 Add it to a relaxing bath

 Bathing with essential oils is a lush and luxurious way to loosen up and soothe stiff muscles.

-Your bath water will dilute the essential oil, so there’s no need to mix it with a carrier oil before use (unless you want to get the benefits from one of them, too).
-Simply add 10 to 12 drops of essential oil to the water flowing from your faucet, and allow the water to disperse before getting into the tub.
+Simply add 10 to 12 drops of essential oil to an ounce of a carrier oil.
+Add that to the water flowing from your faucet and allow the water to disperse before getting into the tub.